 Cool Down with Shade Grade Inserts

 Beth’s office desk faces a window due West, which can make it hard to muse when it’s roasting hot.
-We supplied her with a Shade Grade window insert that blocks heat from windows and reduces UV light coming through a window by 90%.
+We supplied her with a UV blocking Shade Grade insert that blocks heat from windows and reduces UV light by 90%.
 It took 10 minutes to unpack and install.
 Beth couldn’t have been happier that she now knows how to block sun heat from windows, lowering the temperature from 91 to 75 degrees.

 “My attic-turned-office is a nice cool place to work now!” she writes in her blog.